iamqiss/Nia/moderation/docs/PRODUCTION_READINESS.md

 ## 🚀 **YES, This Service is Production Ready!**

-The Sonet Moderation Service is **fully wired end-to-end** and ready for production deployment.
+The time Moderation Service is **fully wired end-to-end** and ready for production deployment.
 Here's what makes it production-ready:

 ## ✅ **End-to-End Integration Complete**